zainc28/subly/README.md

 # Subly

 A Chrome extension and web app that adds intelligent language-learning subtitles to YouTube videos.
-Three synchronized layers — original, romanization, translation — are color-coded token by token so you can follow along word by word.
+Three synchronized layers, original, romanization, translation. are color-coded token by token so you can follow along word by word.

 ## Demo